 - Use layout page: With this option, you can select layout page for your View.
 Layout pages help to share common visual elements in pages and keep application look consistent.

 Views Location: All views reside in Views Folder in the root of the application created.
 Every controller gets a folder inside Views folder with similar name as a controller but it does not comprise of Controller suffix.

 Views create separation of concerns (SoC) design within MVC app.
 It separates the user interface markup from other functions of the app.

 - The app can be easily maintained as everything is better organized.
 All app features group views and due to these related views can be found easily.

 - Application parts are loosely coupled.
 App’s views can be created and edited separately from business logic and data accessing components.

 - As views are separate units you can test user interface parts easily.

-- Optimum organization of application parts will reduce the frequency of duplication of sections.
+- The optimum organization of application parts will reduce the frequency of duplication of sections.

 Views in MVC are a strong foundation of Web Applications as they are medium that channelizes interaction with users.
 Brainvire’s asp.net web application development team incorporates and implements all vital concepts of asp.net MVC core views.
 So get your latest web application platform developed using asp.net MVC core and gel your innovative solutions with your ongoing business.